WillEastbury/PiArcadeCabinet/README.md

 ## Tools Needed
 - Drill / Driver
-- + 2mm Drill bit
++ 2mm Drill bit for pilot holes
-- + 25mm Drill bit / Hole Cutter
++ 25mm Drill bit / Hole Cutter for button and joystick holes
++ 5mm Drill bit for acrylic fixing holes
-- + Pz2 Screwdriver bit
++ Pz2 Screwdriver bit
 - Jigsaw and / or circular saw
 - Ruler
 - Tape Measure
-- Stanley Knife
+- Stanley Knife, for cutting the acrylic
 - If you can be bothered, a countersink

 ## Materials needed